thejsway/thejsway/manuscript/intro02.md

 ![Evolution (or is it?)](images/intro02-01.jpg)

 Since their invention in the 1950s, **computers** have revolutionized our daily lives.
-Calculating a route from a website or a GPS, booking a train or plane ticket, or seeing and chatting with friends on the other side of the world: all these actions are possible thanks to computers.
+Calculating a route from a website or your current geographic location, booking a train or plane ticket, or seeing and chatting with friends on the other side of the world: all these actions are possible thanks to computers.

 !!! note "What is a computer?"